-Administration and risk management is a critical component of the real estate industry.
+Administration and risk management are critical components of the real estate industry.
 These functions, which includes complying with state and federal laws, addressing safety concerns, and properly following employment tax responsibilities, must be carefully managed.

 These resources provided to members of NJ Realtors® function as reference points for business management and real estate industry related regulations.